zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 How to define the security requirements of a web application so that they are visible and useful to developers and don't become out of date as the application grows?

-By using a BDD framework like JBehave ([www.jbehave.org](http://www.jbehave.org/)), we can write automated acceptance tests for security in a natural language syntax that is understood by all members of a technical team: developers, operations, security, QA and business analysts.
+By using a BDD framework like [JBehave](https://jbehave.org/), we can write automated acceptance tests for security in a natural language syntax that is understood by all members of a technical team: developers, operations, security, QA and business analysts.
 At the same time these tests can be run as if they were normal JUnit tests and included in a build pipeline, allowing the test owners to decide on the passing and failing criteria for each test.
 The framework includes a default “baseline” set of tests which are broadly applicable to a range